EutechCybernetic/LDAPSyncTool/README.md

 The user name to use to connect to LDAP.
 This will probably have to be a fully qualified expression like `uid=snow,ou=Users,o=orgunitabc,dc=myorg,dc=com`

 ### ldap.password
-The password to use to connect to the server
+The password to use to connect to the server.
+Instead of setting it here - you can override it with an environment variable called `LDAP_SYNC_TOOL_PASSWORD`

+The environment variable takes precedence over what is configured here.

 ### ldap.query
 The actual LDAP query to issue to fetch the required users.
 This query must return all users that need to be synced with iviva